 Normal sinuses are lined with a thin layer of mucus that traps dust, germs and other particles in the air.
 Tiny hair-like projections in the sinuses sweep the mucus (and whatever is trapped in it) towards openings that lead to the back of the throat.
 From there, it slides down to the stomach.
 This continual process is a normal body function.

-Some people have bodily defects that contribute to sinus disease.
+Some people have bodily defects that contribute to sinus infection.
 The most common of these defects are:

 - Deformity of the bony partition between the two nasal passages